12 Competencies Every Manager Should Master

 3. Emotional Intelligence

-Emotional intelligence is defined as “the capacity to be aware of, control, and express one’s emotions, and to handle interpersonal relationships judiciously and empathetically.”
+Emotional intelligence is “the capacity to be aware of, control, and express one’s emotions, and to handle interpersonal relationships judiciously and empathetically.”

-Emotional intelligence (EI) is a skill that can be learned and is a mark of professional maturity.
+Emotional intelligence (EI) is a skill that can be learned and marks professional maturity.

 It can take years to develop and a lifetime to master.